shizonic/dotfiles-46/README.md

 - Don't interrupt my flow.
 Flow is money.

 If Emacs does something to interrupt flow, I turn it off.
 This does not apply only to Emacs.
 I use Emacs and Linux mainly because it allows me to configure my development environment in a way that keeps me in the flow as much as possible.
-This includes modeline garbage from erc or company-mode completion popups, they are all turned off.
-"Spell check" is also turned off because I studied English and typing in school, and do not appreciate the often unhelpful distractions of "Spell Check."
-Likewise "linting" is not always-on for the same reason.
-Additionally linters are a security risk and should not always be turned on.
 I don't want to be surprised by anything on my screen.
 This includes desktop notifications, cell-phone rings and social media beeps.

 - Start from better-defaults https://github.com/technomancy/better-defaults